DevOluwapelumi/Node-Class/README.md

 Key Features of the NODE Class:
 The "NODE" class could include a set of features that make it versatile and useful in different scenarios.
 These features might include:

+Attributes: Attributes or properties that store data associated with each node.
+Methods: Methods for performing various operations on nodes, such as adding, deleting, or modifying them, depending on the use case.
+Connectivity: A way to link nodes together to form more complex structures, like a linked list or a tree.
+Traversal: Methods for traversing through the nodes in a structured or recursive manner.
+Event Handling: If used for event handling, it might have methods for subscribing to and triggering events.
+Inheritance: If used as a base class, it could define a set of default behaviors that subclasses can leverage.